Linaro/website/_pages/projects.md

 ---
 title: Projects
-description: "The open source projects below are only a subset of the leading edge developments actively being worked on by Linaro, its member partners, and the open source community.
-Join us in the common goal of accelerating your product deployment within the Arm ecosystem!"
+description: These Arm open source projects are only a subset of the leading edge Arm developments actively being worked on by Linaro, its member partners, and the open source community.
 layout: flow
 permalink: /projects/
 keywords: